The website

 At first I was just thinking of a simple gitlab repo with the md files but on the day I was buying the Ampex the guy asked me if I had a website.
 And from that day on I started making some light reserch on how to make a website

 I started on the most popular way Wordpress.
-But it was slow, yes it was preety but I had to make so many choices and select so many text boxes and each time I needed an image I needed to import the thing, it was clunky.
+But the development was slow at least for me, yes it was preety but I had to make so many choices and select so many text boxes and each time I needed an image I needed to import the thing, it was clunky.

 It needed to be faster.